Coalfire-CF/terraform-aws-vpc-nfw/README.md

 ## Description

-Terraform module which creates VPC and/or NFW resources on AWS.
+Terraform module which creates VPC (and optionally NFW) resources on AWS.

 ## Dependencies